core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 --- abstract

 Group communication with the Constrained Application Protocol (CoAP) can be secured end-to-end using Group Object Security for Constrained RESTful Environments (Group OSCORE), also across untrusted intermediary proxies.
 However, this sidesteps the proxies' abilities to cache responses from the origin server(s).
-This specification restores cachability of protected responses at proxies, by introducing consensus requests which any client in a group can send to one server or multiple servers in the same group.
+This specification restores cacheability of protected responses at proxies, by introducing consensus requests which any client in a group can send to one server or multiple servers in the same group.

 --- middle